Models of abnormality: Evaluation of the biological (medical) model

-A diagnosis of mental 'illness' implies that a person is in no way responsible for the abnormality of functioning and as such is not to blame.
-The concept of 'no blame' is generally thought to be more humane and likely to elicit a much more sympathetic response from others.
+A diagnosis of mental 'illness' implies that a person is in no way responsible for the abnormality of functioning and, as such, is not to blame.
+The concept of 'no blame' is generally considered more humane and likely to elicit a more sympathetic response from others.

-However, Zarate (1972), pointed out that even more than physical illness, mental illness is something that people fear – largely because it is something they do not understand.
+However, Zarate (1972) pointed out that even more than physical illness, mental illness is something that people fear – mainly because it is something they do not understand.
 In general, people do not know how to respond to someone diagnosed as mentally ill.
 There may also be fears that the person's behaviour might be unpredictable or potentially dangerous.
 Therefore, sympathy is more likely to give way to the avoidance of the person, which in turn leads to the person feeling shunned.

-A huge amount of research has been carried out within the framework of the medical model and this has greatly increased our understanding of the possible biological factors underpinning psychological disorders.
-However, much of the evidence is inconclusive and findings can be difficult to interpret.
+A considerable amount of research has been carried out within the medical model framework, which has dramatically increased our understanding of the possible biological factors underpinning psychological disorders.
+However, much of the evidence is inconclusive, and findings can be challenging to interpret.
 For example, in family studies, it is difficult to disentangle the effects of genetics from the effects of the environment.
 It can also be difficult to establish cause and effect.
 For example, raised levels of dopamine may be a consequence rather than a cause of schizophrenia.

 Many psychologists criticise psychiatry for focusing its attention primarily on symptoms and for assuming that relieving symptoms with drugs cures the problem.
-Unfortunately, in many cases when the drug treatment is ceased the symptoms recur.
+Unfortunately, in many cases, when the drug treatment is ceased, the symptoms recur.
 This suggests that drugs are not addressing the true cause of the problem.